NtajiBenbor/SIMPLE-TODO-APP/README.md

 You can also connect with me on twitter
 - [Follow me](https://www.twitter.com/CodewithNtaji) :link:

-You can also connect with me on linkedin
+You can also connect with me on linkedIn
 - [Connect Here](https://www.linkedin.com/in/benedict-ntaji-538328288/) :link: